Bat Trang Pottery Village - Ancient Pottery Centre in Vietnam

 How to travel to Bat Trang

 Bat Trang is really close to Hanoi so you can travel easily by various methods.
 If you want to travel on your own, bicycling and riding motorbike are two exciting choices because you will venture through the dynamic city, cross Long Bien Bridge or Chuong Duong Bridge where you can see the Red Delta River and then meet the poetic countryside in Hanoi.
 Other Choices include travel by bus; taxi or cruise.
 The time you spend on bus depend on where you stay in Hanoi, but this mean of transportation is clean and economical.
 Taxi is faster and more convenient yet costly.
 Cruise is only available on tour.
+So feel free to contact Excursion Vietnam for further details!

 - Things To Do in Hanoi in 2 Days